Moreno Valley Preparatory

-Moreno Valley High School is a charter high school located in the Angel Fire, New Mexico.
-Founded by a dedicated group of Angel Fire citizens, Moreno Valley High School was the first Paideia-based high school in New Mexico.
+Moreno Valley Preparatory, often shortened to Moreno Valley Prep, is a charter high school in Angel Fire, New Mexico.
+Founded by a group of Angel Fire citizens, the school was the first Paideia-based high school in New Mexico.
 It remains one of the only high schools totally based in Paideia methodology.
-Michael Strong was the first Director from 2001 until 2003.
-The school’s charter was unanimously renewed by the Cimarron School Board in 2007 and again in 2012.
+Michael Strong was the first director, serving from 2001 to 2003.
+The school's charter was most recently renewed by the Cimarron School Board in 2025.

-Moreno Valley High School is nationally ranked by both the Washington Post Challenge Index Challenge Index and by U.S. News & World Report and has been designated as a Gold Medal School.
+In 2025, the school's name was changed from its former name, Moreno Valley High School, to its new name, Moreno Valley Preparatory.

-In 2017 a group of parents had suggested that a sports program be developed.
+Moreno Valley Prep is nationally ranked by both the Washington Posts Challenge Index and by U.S. News & World Report and has been designated as a Gold Medal School.